mattiaslarsson1994/SMHI/docs/api-documentation.md

 3. Combining measurements into unified observation points
 4. Preserving null values for missing measurements
 5. Sorting results by timestamp (newest first) and station ID

+**Note**: All three weather parameters (temperature, wind speed, and wind gusts) are now fully implemented and included in the merged observations.

 ## Example Usage Scenarios